-The Louisiana Department of Health and Hospitals - Office of Public Health routinely monitors for constituents in your drinking water according to Federal and State laws.
-The tables that follow show the results of our monitoring during the period of January 1st to December 31st, 2018.
+The Louisiana Department of Health and Hospitals routinely monitors for constituents in your drinking water according to Federal and State laws.
+The tables that follow show the results of our monitoring during the period of January 1st to December 31st, 2019.
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.